chinmayeetandon/machine-state-tracker/README.md

 <b>3.
 Observer:</b><br>
 It is a base class for observers that wants to receive an update from the subject.
 It only stores a name and requires a sub-class to implement update method.<br>
 <b>4.
 Employee:</b><br>
 It is a subclass of the observer class that receives real-time notifications when the state of a subject changes.
-It overrides the update method to print useful information.<br>
+It overrides the update method to print useful information.<br><br>